simcak/Core/10_NET_PRACTICE/Level_02/README.md

 - Main task of this exercise is to choose correctly IP addresses.
 1. Look at the Mask
 2. Find the matching 'Group size'
-3. Set the range where we operate (smallest 'Network ID' - largest 'Network ID')
+3. Set the range where we operate (smallest 'Host IP' - largest 'Host IP')
 	- if there is one IP set up, you have to operate in pre-set range
 	- if both IP addresses are free to edit, choose which **subnet** we want to use
 4. Write any number in this range